bedrocklinux/bedrocklinux-website/markdown/1.0beta2/troubleshooting.md

 	mount -o remount,gid=~(tty-gid-number~) /dev/pts

-and the "grantpt failed" error no longer persist in the next reboot.
+and the "grantpt failed" error should no be resolved in the next reboot.
 You can also apply that command to fix the issue for the current session.

 ### {id="time"} time issues

 Some distros unmount filesystems before writing the system clock to the hardware clock.
-This means the global adjtime file is not available, which in turn means information such as clock drift and whether the hardware clock is in local vs UTC time is not being utilized properly.
+This means the global `/etc/adjtime` file is not available, which in turn means information such as clock drift and whether the hardware clock is in local vs UTC time is not being utilized properly.